andli/andlis-fusion-addins/README.md

 ## Notes

-- The add-in does *not* run automatically when parameters change (Fusion 360 limitation).
+- The add-in does _not_ run automatically when parameters change (Fusion 360 limitation).
   You must run it manually after adjusting parameters.
-- The generated sketch text updates any dependent extrudes automatically.
-- Works best when paired with parametric rectangular patterns for your segment geometry.